 Getting up on time is crucial for every person who has responsibilities.
-Your child’s responsibility is to wake up, have breakfast and get to school on time.
+Your child’s responsibility is to wake up, have breakfast, and get to school on time.
 If you keep waking them up in the morning, now it’s time to stop and let the alarm clock do its job.

 Your job as a parent is to make sure they always have food in the fridge.
-However, it’s your children’s job to take care of their feeding habits while they have the time to learn how do to so.
+However, it’s your children’s job to take care of their feeding habits while they have the time to learn how to do so.
 When they become adults, they will need all the practice they can get while they don’t have so many things on their minds.

 - Filling out paperwork

-Many parents wouldn’t think that teens could possibly fill out their paperwork for the beginning of the school year.
+Many parents wouldn’t think that teens could fill out their paperwork for the beginning of the school year.
 However, if you are one of them, you are very wrong.

-You could of course help them out, but they should start understanding what paperwork is, and how they can handle it.
+You could, of course, help them out, but they should start understanding what paperwork is and how they can handle it.
 If not, when they get to doing that independently, they will definitely miss the free course you were supposed to give to them.

-Did your child forget their phone, or their PE uniform?
-Well they should be more careful next time.
-But how will they ever be, if they don’t experience the lack of those things, because of their inattention?
+Did your child forget their phone or their PE uniform?
+Well, they should be more careful next time.
+But how will they ever be if they don’t experience the lack of those things because of their inattention?

 You shouldn’t get too worried about a school project the day before it is due.
 School projects aren’t assigned the day before they’re due.
 Because of this, you should never allow yourself to run to the store a day before their set date for things they should’ve been more responsible for.

 In the end, a failed school project is not the end of the world – it would be the end of the world if everyone depended on people to make up for their failure.
-You should discuss about upcoming school projects with your child and make sure they have the materials they need on time.
+You should discuss upcoming school projects with your child and make sure they have the materials they need on time.

 Sometimes, you could let your children do their laundry.
-In the least, let them fold and put away their clothes.
+At the least, let them fold and put away their clothes.
 Remember that they are capable of doing their laundry, and they should if it’s an emergency.
 Otherwise, who will do their laundry when they become adults?

 - Calling and emailing their teachers and coaches